-Income Statement Insight based on the Assumptions on Meat Revenues (See Page 12), cows will be culled after producing 5 calves.
+Based on the Assumptions on Meat Revenues (See Page 6), cows will be culled after producing 5 calves.
 As we project the productive timeline of the original stocks, they would have given birth to 5 calves by the seventh year of operation.
-This event may imply a huge loss in the fair value of the farm's biological assets, but culling unproductive cows is necessary to mitigate bigger losses in maintaining inefficient and unproductive aging cows
+This event may imply a huge loss in the fair value of the farm's biological assets, but culling unproductive cows is necessary to mitigate bigger losses in maintaining inefficient and unproductive aging cows.